 - 1. Committee membership.
-Vacancies will be referred to the Board Chair and Vice Chair to select a replacement.
-The Committee may recommend a replacement. - 2.
-Committee Chairs - 3.
-Procedural requirements including taking of minutes and reporting to the Board - 4.
+For newly established committees, Board Chair & Vice Chair will select the initial committee members and the recommended committee composition is approved by the CoC Board. - 2.
+Members of the committee may remove a committee member who is absent (and does not send a proxy) for three (3) regularly scheduled committee meetings in a calendar year. - 3.
+Committee vacancies will be referred to the Board Chair and Vice Chair to select a replacement.
+The Committee may recommend a replacement. - 4.
+Committee Chairs - 5.
+Procedural requirements including taking of minutes and reporting to the Board - 6.
 Availability of staff to provide support